Shandong: Geography

+Shandong is on the eastern edge of the North China Plain and in the lower reaches of the Yellow River, and extends out to sea as the Shandong Peninsula.
+Shandong borders the Bohai Sea to the north, Hebei to the northwest, Henan to the west, Jiangsu to the south, and the Yellow Sea to the northeast, east and southeast.
+It shares a short border with Anhui between Henan and Jiangsu.

 The northwestern, western, and southwestern parts of the province are all part of the vast North China Plain.
 The province's center is more mountainous, with Mount Tai being the most prominent.
-The east of the province is the hilly Shandong Peninsula extending into the sea; it separates Bohai Sea in the northwest from the Yellow Sea to the east and south.
-The highest peak of Shandong is Jade Emperor Peak, with a height of 1545 m, which is also the highest peak in the Taishan area.
+The east of the province is the hilly Shandong Peninsula extending into the sea; Miaodao Archipaelago to the north of Shandong Peninsula is the border of Bohai Sea (west) and Yellow Sea (east).
+The highest peak of Shandong is Jade Emperor Peak, with a height of 1545 m, which is also the highest peak in the Mount Tai Ranges.

-The Yellow River passes through Shandong's western areas, entering the sea along Shandong's northern coast; in its traversal of Shandong, it flows on a levee, higher than the surrounding land, and dividing western Shandong into the Hai He watershed in the north and the Huai River watershed in the south.
+The Yellow River passes through Shandong's western areas, since 1855, it has always been entering the sea to Shandong's northern coast; in Shandong, it flows on a levee, higher than the surrounding land, and dividing western Shandong into the Hai He watershed in the north and the Huai River watershed in the south.
 The Grand Canal of China enters Shandong from the northwest and leaves on the southwest.
 Weishan Lake is the largest lake in the province.
 Shandong's coastline is 3000 km long.
-Shandong Peninsula has a rocky coastline with cliffs, bays, and islands; the large Laizhou Bay, the southernmost of the three bays of Bohai Sea, is found to the north, between Dongying and Penglai; Jiaozhou Bay, which is much smaller, is found to the south, next to Qingdao.
-The Miaodao Islands extends northwards from the northern coast of the peninsula.
+Shandong Peninsula has a rocky coastline with cliffs, bays, and islands; Laizhou Bay, the southernmost of the 3 bays of the Bohai Sea, is bordering the northern coast between Dongying and Penglai; Jiaozhou Bay, which is much smaller, is surrounded by Qingdao.
+The Miaodao Islands extends northwards from the northernmost coast of the peninsula, separating the Bohai Sea and the Yellow Sea.

 With Jinan serving as the province's economic and cultural center, the province's economic prowess has led to the development of modern coastal cities located at Qingdao, Weihai, and Yantai.

 Climate

-Shandong has a temperate climate, lying in the transition between the humid subtropical (Cwa under the Köppen climate classification) and humid continental (Köppen Dwa) zones with four distinct seasons.
-Summers are hot and rainy (except for a few coastal areas), while winters are cold and dry.
+Shandong has a temperate climate: humid continental (Köppen Dwa); it is bordering humid subtropical (Cwa under the Köppen climate classification) in the south.
+Generally, summers are hot (typical max 35 °C) and rainy (except for eastern parts of Jiaodong Peninsula (typical max 28 °C) and Mount Tai (typical max 20 °C)), while winters are cold and dry.
 Average temperatures are −9 to 1 °C in January and 18 to 28 °C in July.
 Annual precipitation is 550 to 950 mm, the vast majority of which occurs during summer, due to monsoonal influences.